Harth is.

 He often puts his own body through strenuous activities and feats of endurance, exploring fragility, adversity and discomfort.
 One can see how Harth challenges himself in performances like “Tumbling Thimbles on Trimble” and “Dependent Independent.”
 The use of his own body is showing a commitment and dedication that he has elsewhere in his work.

 A major component of Harth’s work is documentation.
 Since many of his projects occur over specified, often extended periods of time, the process of producing each work is as important as the final piece itself.
 He collects, records and documents significant amounts of related data.
 “World News Tonight” consisted of a newsstand that contained 15-years-worth of collected newspapers and magazines with front-page horrible news.
-He collects massive amounts of supporting documentation for “The Holy Bible Project,” including ticket stubs, newspaper clippings, invitations, letters, photographs, videos, etc. A film documenting the first 20 years of “The Holy Bible Project,” including interviews with participants, is currently in the film festival circuit.
+He collects massive amounts of supporting documentation for “The Holy Bible Project,” including ticket stubs, newspaper clippings, invitations, letters, photographs, videos, etc. His life and work on the “The Holy Bible Project,” are documented in the film The Book of Harth.

 Harth also maintains a consistent drawing practice with his “Thinkways” series and “Wall Drawings.”
 These organic and tangible drawings are executed on paper or walls respectively.
 They are created with complex overlapping lines, challenging intersections, fluid curves or straight parallels.
 Never pre-planned and created without errors.
 Made of graphite or ink, these intricate compositions resemble the interweaving nature of circulatory and neurological systems, highways and roads, vegetation roots and worm pathways.
 Similar to his conceptual work, these drawings are process based.
 These drawings also push the limits of Harth’s own body.
 Harth is a tremendous migraine sufferer and the drawings only aide in the development of migraines and since Harth holds a writing utensil incorrectly and has arthritis, it has become a challenge to create these works.